-Faith & Film: “I see a Godly movement happening in the film industry”Uncategorized, Worship Arts Wednesday, May 16th, 2012
+Faith & Film: “I see a Godly movement happening in the film industry”Pastor Friendly A/V, Uncategorized Wednesday, May 16th, 2012

 The June 2012 issue of Church Executive carries a special section on how congregations are involved in motion picture production, and how Christian film is becoming an expanding and influential part of the Hollywood movie-business.
 Editor Ron Keener interviewed three individuals by e-mail who are working in faith-based film production and distribution.